Demolishing the Wahhabi Rejection of Tawaswswul

 “But Allah has Created you and your handiwork!”
 (Surah asw-Swaffat:96)

-The Wahhabis who make a great show of their defense of monotheism, and permit using only living persons as a means have made themselves fall into the sin of shirk, associating a partner with Allah (s.w.t.), insofar as they believe, in their ignorance, that living beings have an effect upon things, when in reality no one produces an effect except Allah (s.w.t.).
+The Wahhabis who make a great show of their defence of monotheism, and permit using only living persons as a means have made themselves fall into the sin of shirk, associating a partner with Allah (s.w.t.), insofar as they believe, in their ignorance, that living beings have an effect upon things, when in reality no one produces an effect except Allah (s.w.t.).

 Tawaswswul, using as means; or tashaffu’, using as intermediaries; or istighatsa’, asking for help; of even a single person, all this is the same: the aim of it being only to get tabarruk, Blessings, by mentioning the names of beloved servants of Allah (s.w.t.) for whose sake Allah (s.w.t.) may Grant Mercy to Creation, be they living or dead.
 The Actual Author of Existence is Allah (s.w.t.)
 Alone; they are only asbab ‘adiyyah, customary causes; they produce no effect on their own.